acteng/inspectorate_tools/manuals/route-check.md

 Street Placemaking Check Scoring

 13.47 There are 26 metrics scored in the Street Placemaking Check, across four categories, with the possible score for each metric ranging from 0-2.
-Scores in the results tabs are presented as percentages.
+Scores in the results sections are presented as percentages.

 ```